 Emerging Markets Risk.
-The Fund's investments in emerging markets are subject to greater risk of loss than investments in developed markets.
-This is due to, among other things, greater market volatility, greater risk of asset seizures and capital controls, lower trading volume, political and economic instability, greater risk of market shutdown, and more governmental limitations on foreign investments than typically found in developed markets.
+Securities issued by entities with substantial operations or holdings in emerging market countries may involve additional risks and are subject to greater risk of loss than investments in developed markets.
+This is due to, among other things, greater market volatility, greater risk of asset seizures and capital controls, lower trading volume, political and economic instability, greater risk of market shutdown, and more governmental limitations on foreign investments in emerging market countries than typically found in developed markets.
 The economies of emerging markets may be heavily reliant upon international trade and may suffer disproportionately if international trading declines or is disrupted.

 Market Risk.
 The values of the Fund's holdings could decline generally or could underperform other investments.
-In addition, there is a risk that policy changes by the U.S. Government, Federal Reserve, and/or other government actors could cause volatility in global financial markets and negative sentiment, which could have a negative impact on the Fund and could result in losses.
+In addition, there is a risk that policy changes by the U.S. Government, Federal Reserve, and/or other government actors, including those in foreign countries, could cause volatility in global financial markets, negative sentiment and higher levels of Fund redemptions, which could have a negative impact on the Fund and could result in losses.
 Geopolitical and other risks, including environmental and public health risks may add to instability in world economies and markets generally.
-Changes in value may be temporary or may last for extended periods.
+Changes in value may be temporary or may last for extended periods and can occur suddenly and unexpectedly.
 Further, the Fund is susceptible to the risk that certain investments may be difficult or impossible to sell at a favorable time or price.
 Market developments may also cause the Fund's investments to become less liquid and subject to erratic price movements.